 As tasks are completed, points are received.
 The CSTF earned enough points to obtain Bronze Certification in 2023.

-Find many ideas for how you can do things in your home and life to improve climate resiliency, and reduct your own carbon footprint.
+Find many ideas for how you can do things in your home and life to improve climate resiliency, and reduce your pesonal and household carbon footprint.

 A summary of actions that residents and businesses in the community can take to reduce their GHG emissions: The best answer is to electrify as much as possible, and to identify the ways and means to preserve materials, reduce waste, conserve vegetation, and save money.